omkreddy/kafka-examples/producer/README.md

 **Option 2**: Use "**partitioner.class**" config property to pass custom Partitioner class that implements the [Partitioner](https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/producer/Partitioner.html) interface.

-Main Classes: CustomPartitioner.java, CustomPartitionerExample.java, SimpleProducer.java
+**Example Classes:** CustomPartitioner.java, CustomPartitionerExample.java, SimpleProducer.java

-This examples used CustomPartitioner to distribute the event numbered records to Partition 0 and odd numbered records to Partition 1.
+This examples uses CustomPartitioner to distribute the event numbered records to Partition 0 and odd numbered records to Partition 1.

 This examples distributes the event numbered records to Partition 0 and odd numbered records to Partition 1.